The online popularity of the best luxury brands in the world is a dependable predictor of future sales.

 Online interest for Swarovski over time

 One of the fastest risers this year, Saint Laurent makes a strong comeback on our list.
 The French luxury fashion house climbed six spots in 2023 to become the thirteenth-hottest luxury brand online.

 Founded in 1961, Yves Saint Laurent is a French luxury fashion house and Kering’s second-largest brand.

-Most popular Yves Saint Laurent items online
+Most popular Saint Laurent items online